fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * long sequences of `match x with ... | ...` expressions
 * combinations of these

+The general problem is that the input sizes accepted in various dimensions are determined partly by available process stack for the devenv.exe, fsc.exe, fsi.exe and fsiAnyCpu.exe processes.
+The input size limitations are not precisely specified nor do we test to precise numbers and fail above those numbers).
+Instead historically we've been able to remove these limits when we've encountered them by moving more stack to the heap for certain operations (e.g. collecting free variables down long chains of `let`) through standard continuation coding techniques in the compiler.

+In many dimensions of expansion, large expressions simply don't occur - for example you don't get lambdas nested 20,000 deep (you might get 100 deep at most).
+However, the above cases are examples where large expressions do occur in practice.

-Asides from array expressions, most of these are called "linear" expressions in that there is a single linear hole in the shape of expressions, e.g. to be more precise about where these linear holes are:
+Asides from array expressions, most of the above are called "linear" expressions in that there is a single linear hole in the shape of expressions, e.g. to be more precise about where these linear holes are:
 * `expr :: HOLE` (list expressions or other right-linear constructions)
 * `expr; HOLE` (sequential expressions)
 * `let v = expr in HOLE` (let expressions)